 Information about the technologies used, installations for the use or disposal of waste

-To determine the optimal frequency of waste removal, the draft standards for waste generation and limits on their disposal (draft waste disposal limit) include the following information:
+To determine the optimal frequency of waste removal, the draft standards for waste generation and limits for their disposal (draft waste disposal limit) include the following information:

-• a list of documents on the basis of which the calculation of the maximum amount of storage (accumulation) of waste from an individual entrepreneur or legal entity and the frequency of their export to specialized facilities for processing, neutralization or disposal is made;
+• a list of documents on the basis of which the maximum amount of waste storage (accumulation) is calculated by an individual entrepreneur or legal entity and the frequency of their removal to specialized facilities for processing, neutralization or disposal;

 • 10.
-Characteristics of installations and technologies for processing, disposal of waste, available to an individual entrepreneur or legal entity.
-In this section, for individual entrepreneurs or legal entities that have or rent installations for the processing, disposal of waste, for each of these installations, including those leased, information is given in Table.
+Characteristics of installations and technologies for processing and disposal of waste available to an individual entrepreneur or legal entity.
+In this section, for individual entrepreneurs or legal entities that have or rent waste processing and disposal plants, information is provided in Table 1 for each of such plants, including leased ones.
 8.11.

 In addition, this section provides: